 Family members may be eligible for benefits if you receive Social Security Disability (SSD) benefits.

 When you start receiving disability benefits, certain members of your family may qualify for benefits based on your prior work, including your:

 What is the Maximum Family Amount of SSD benefits?

 Each family member may be eligible for a monthly benefit of up to 50 percent of your disability benefit amount, subject to a family limit.
 Generally, the total you and your family can receive is about 150 to 180 percent of your SSD benefit.
-Spouses can receive benefits if your spouse is 62 or older, and can receive benefits at any age if they are caring for your child under age 16 or who was disabled before age 22, and is entitled to benefits.
+Spouses can receive benefits if they are 62 or older, or at any age if they are caring for your child under age 16 or who was disabled before age 22, and they are entitled to benefits.
 If you have a divorced spouse who qualifies for benefits, it will not affect the amount of benefits you or your family may receive.